 The Muskoka Watershed Council is a volunteer organization composed of representatives from a wide range of stakeholder groups.
 It was founded in October of 2001 as a joint initiative of the Muskoka Heritage Foundation and The District Municipality of Muskoka.
+In 2013, Friends of the Muskoka Watershed replaced MHF as the non-profit organization.

 The Muskoka Watershed Council's goal is to preserve and enhance the air, water and terrestrial ecosystems of the watersheds in Muskoka for the environmental, health, economic, spiritual and intrinsic values they provide.